-- 1 Select the project you want to associate with a configuration file. - 2 Select File | Properties.
+Select File | Properties.
 The Properties dialog box appears with the Project tab active.

-- 3 In the Configuration File field, enter the location and name of the configuration file to be associated with the project.
+- In the Configuration File field, enter the location and name of the configuration file to be associated with the project.
 If the configuration file does not already exist, Version Manager creates it automatically, using the name and location you specify here.
 The default name is project.cfg.
 The configuration file has no options set.
 You must now configure the project.
-See "Setting Configuration Options" on page 79. - 4 Click OK.
+See "Setting Configuration Options" on page 82. - 4 Click OK.